Check out Montréal’s lushest garden patios

 Renoir

-For lunch, dinner or a mid-day cocktail, the terrasse at the Sofitel Hotel is consistently one of the most appealing in the downtown area.
-Chef Olivier Perret is known for creating fresh-tasting dishes with local ingredients.
+For lunch, dinner or a mid-day cocktail, the terrasse resto Renoir at the Sofitel Hotel is a true downtown gemInternationally trained and renowned Executive Chef Olivier Perret specializes in flavourful and fresh dishes inspired by local ingredients.

 Terrasse St-Ambroise

 Located along the Lachine Canal, Terrasse St-Ambroise is the perfect place to savour suds on a sunny afternoon.
-If you don’t have hours to spare, you can still stop by for a quick drink before continuing your journey down the adjacent bike path.
+If you dont have hours to spare, you can still stop by for a quick drink before continuing your journey down the adjacent bike path, one of Montréal’s top bucket list bike rides.

 Marché des Éclusiers

-Equal parts farmer’s market, café, bar, restaurant and fine foods shop, Marché des Éclusiers is a choice destination at any time of day.
-Patrons love to rest and recharge under the green canopy of its plant-lined terrasse.
+Equal parts farmers market, café, bar, restaurant and fine foods shop, Marché des Éclusiers is a choice destination at any time of day.
+Rest and recharge under the green canopy of its plant-lined terrasse while enjoying creations from Québec-based artisans.

 Jardin Nelson

 Jardin Nelson is a heavenly oasis in the heart of Old Montréal.
-Even though it’s located just steps away from bustling place Jacques-Cartier, this restaurant’s patio was designed to make you feel like you’re miles away from the city.
+Located just steps away from Place Jacques-Cartier, this restaurants patio is a genuine secret garden away from the hustle and bustle of the city.

 Café Santropol

-Step through this quaint café in Plateau-Mont-Royal and discover a whimsical garden patio that is arguably one of the city’s best-kept secrets.
-Your sandwich and iced coffee will taste twice as good here!
+Step through this quaint café in Plateau-Mont-Royal and discover a whimsical garden patio that is arguably one of the citys best-kept secrets, and a true neighbourhood standardTheir epically stuffed sandwiches and iced coffees make for perfect refuelling during or after a shopping day or walk up nearby Mount Royal.

 Le Sainte-Élisabeth